zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

-## Step 3: Getting work done even *faster* with Copilot Edits
+## Step 3: Getting work done even _faster_ with Copilot Edits

 In our previous steps, we used features of Copilot that require more hands-on guidance and produced single isolated results.
 Now, we will explore a Copilot feature that works more holistically on our repo.

 [Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) works is an AI-powered code editing session to make changes across **multiple files** using natural language, and applies the edits directly in the editor, where you can review them in-place, with the full context of the surrounding code.

-#### Key features:
+#### Key features

 - **Multi-file Editing**: Copilot Edits can make changes across multiple files in your workspace.
 - **Iterative Workflow**: Designed for fast iteration, allowing you to review, accept, or discard AI-generated code.
 - **In-place Edits**: Shows generated code directly in your editor, providing a code review-like flow.
 - **Working Set**: Allows you to define which files the edits should be applied to.

-#### How it works:
+#### How it works

 1. **Set Context**: Select files to be in the working set.
 1. **Provide Instructions**: Use natural language to describe the required changes.